 Carolyn Parelli, Assistant Director Student Employment

 Carolyn is responsible for coordinating on-campus student employment efforts.
 Carolyn serves as liaison to both academic departments and student service units for the expansion and development of on-campus employment opportunities.
-Carolyn manages the marketing and communications efforts for the Center along with overseeing the Center’s work-study students.
+Carolyn manages the marketing and communications efforts for the Center along with overseeing the Center’s administrative support and the Center’s student assistants.
 Prior to this position Carolyn was in the Center for Civic Engagement.
 Her diverse background includes experience in marketing and financial management in both the corporate and non-profit environments.
 She has a B.A. from Muhlenberg College and a Master of Business from Seton Hall University.

 Maya Sanyal, PH.D., Associate Director